Best Women’s Running Tights of 2025

 Cons:

-• May feel tight and stiff when putting on
+• They may feel tight and stiff when putting them on

 While there are plenty of options for compression tights, these are unique because CEP designed them to be the only tights you wear, rather than just a compression undergarment.
-They come with a rear pocket to store your basic running essentials.
+They also come with a rear pocket for your basic running essentials.

 Material: Polyester, polyamide, elastane